 The evolution of cloud computing can be bifurcated into three basic phases:

-1. The Idea Phase– This phase incepted in the early 1960s with the emergence of utility and grid computing and lasted till pre internet bubble era.
+1. The Idea Phase– This phase incepted in the early 1960s with the emergence of utility and grid computing and lasted till pre-internet bubble era.
+Joseph Carl Robnett Licklider was the founder of cloud computing.

 2. The Pre-cloud Phase– The pre-cloud phase originated in the 1999 and extended to 2006.
 In this phase internet as the mechanism to provide Application as Service.